T4 (SEPTA Metro): History

 What is now the T4 was first established as the West Philadelphia Passenger Railway Company in Darby on December 24, 1858, and ran as horsecars from 9th and Main Streets in Darby to 49th Street and Woodland Avenue in West Philadelphia.
 It was originally a segregated streetcar that required African-Americans to ride on platforms along with the driver, until abolitionist William Still challenged that rule between 1859 and 1867.
-In 1896, the line was extended as far east as Front Street via Chestnut and Walnut Streets, and was integrated into the subway–surface trolley system by the Philadelphia Rapid Transit Company on December 15, 1906.
+Electrification was completed in 1894, and in 1896, the line was extended as far east as Front Street via Chestnut and Walnut Streets.
+It was integrated into the subway–surface trolley system by the Philadelphia Rapid Transit Company on December 15, 1906.
 The original numbered designation was "Route 11".

 The at-grade crossing along Main Street at the intersection of Sixth Street in Darby was the site of the Darby Baltimore and Ohio Railroad station.
 B&O had passenger service into Philadelphia until 1958.

-On December 9, 2021, a then-Route 11 trolley collided with a CSX Transportation freight train operating on the Philadelphia Subdivision at the at-grade crossing between the two lines near the intersection of Main Street and Sixth Street in Darby.
-Seven people on the trolley were injured, and the front windshield was smashed.
+On December 9, 2021, a T4 LRV collided with a CSX Transportation freight train operating on the Philadelphia Subdivision at the at-grade crossing between the two lines near the intersection of Main Street and Sixth Street in Darby.
+Seven people on the LRV were injured, and the front windshield was smashed.
 All of the people injured in the crash were treated and released from the hospital on the same day.
 This is reportedly the only remaining intersection in the nation where an active freight rail line crosses a fixed active rail transit line.

-In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro", in order to make the system easier to navigate.
-Under this proposal, the subway–surface lines were rebranded as the "T" with a green color and numeric suffixes for each service, and Route 11 was renamed "T4".
-SEPTA described that "most comments were positive" in the public comment period for this rebranding project.
+Route 11 was renamed as the T4 on February 24, 2025.

 Stations and stops

-All are in either the City of Philadelphia or the Borough of Darby.
+All are in either the city of Philadelphia or the borough of Darby.